halotroop2288/halotroop.com/docs/index.md

 !!! warning "This website is under construction!"
-    I don't have a lot of time to work on this, between projects.
+    I don't have a lot of time to work on this, between work and depression.

 # Welcome to Halotroop.com

 Hi, I'm Caroline, and this is my website. :caroline-smile:

-I'm a virtual sandbox enthusiast.
-I mod games (mostly Minecraft), and design my own games sometimes.
+[I used to be a virtual sandbox enthusiast.
+I modded games (mostly Minecraft), and designed my own games sometimes.
+But I never found any happiness in it.](/caroline/projects/dead/#Retirement_from_programming)

 This website is all about me, my organization, and our projects.